irtf-spacerg/.github/profile/README.md

 ## 🌌 Scope & Motivation

 **SPACERG** investigates systems and protocols for **aerospace networks** — including satellites (LEO/MEO/GEO), HAPS, drones, and cislunar platforms.
-These environments pose unique challenges such as:
+These environments pose unique challenges, such as:

 - High-speed mobility and dynamic topologies
 - Harsh constraints on energy, computation, and bandwidth